MATTHEW KALLIMAN'S WEBSITE

 Notice in the Scripture quoted above that Jesus came 1) to uphold the Law, and 2) to fulfill Bible prophecy.
 Jesus Upheld the Law -- The Prophets Upheld the Law

-The New Testament teaches that Jesus has fulfilled only part of Bible prophecy thus far, and that the rest will be fulfilled in conjunction with His Second Coming:
+The New Testament teaches that Jesus has fulfilled only part of biblical prophecy thus far, and that the rest will be fulfilled in conjunction with His Second Coming:

-The New Testament teaches that Jesus has fulfilled only part of Bible prophecy thus far, and that the rest will be fulfilled in conjunction with His Second Coming:
+The New Testament teaches that Jesus has fulfilled only part of biblical prophecy thus far, and that the rest will be fulfilled in conjunction with His Second Coming:

 (Acts 3:18-21)